SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 In this conclusion of the first part, let's talk about the well-being of the mind.
 A certain myth among students of all levels believes that getting tired and exhausting the mind is common, part of the student culture.
 This is false, we can verify it; during one day we make an effort and on another, we take the necessary time to avoid getting tired; we will remember and understand more in the second case.
 No matter how much information has been amassed, the human brain has a limit and, like a muscle, it needs to rest from time to time to grow.

 Stress is one of the worst enemies of learning.
 It is true that in life there will always be situations that push us to the limit, especially in work or personal life.
 During study is when one must apply what they know, and what they will learn will be the results.
-When we study non-stop for an exam, do you know when everything we have fresh in our memory shifts to long-term memory?
+When we study non-stop for an exam, do we know when everything we have fresh in our memory shifts to long-term memory?
 In the exam itself.
 As soon as we read the question and look for the answer in our mind, the information becomes related to the event; we use the ability to remember and interpret what causes the memorization of the information.
 If we fail in the exam, we will learn from the mistake, and we will know more for the next time, perhaps more than those who passed it on the first attempt.
 There are no losers in studying; the only ones who lose are those who don't try.

 ### A.4.1 Mental Health